 Letter Grade Percentage Range

-А 90 - 100%
+A 90% or higher

-В 80 - 89%
+В 80-89%

-C 70 - 79%
+С 70-79%

-D 60 - 69%
+D 60-69%

-F 59% or below
+F Below 60%

 FA

 If you stop attending class or if you are in an online class and stop submitting assignments, but do not turn in a withdrawal form by the deadline, you are still enrolled in class.
 You will be given a grade of FA, which means you have failed due to not attending class and not completing your assignments.
 Please refer to the current academic calendar available on the Nashville State web site, looking for the date that indicates it is the "Last Day to Earn F for Attendance (FA)."
 If you stop attending your course after this date, you will receive an F.